windowsair/MaixPy_DOC/en/get_started/edit_file.md

 FAT formatted SD (TF) cards are supported, but FAT32 or exFAT formatted cards are not currently supported.
 When detected at boot, FAT formatted cards will be automatically mounted and appear as the `/sd` directory in the device's internal file system.

 It should be noted that the root directory is only used to mount the SD card or SPIFFS flash card.
-All other file operations happen in the `/flash` or `/sd` directories, as deterimed by the format of the memory card discovered at boot time.
+All other file operations happen in the `/flash` or `/sd` directories, as determined by the format of the memory card discovered at boot time.

 ## Navigating the file system